Jagaradoz/JavaFX-Projects/README.md

 ## Support This Repository ☕

-If you find this repository helpful, please consider following it and giving it a star.
-I would greatly appreciate your support.
+If you find this repository helpful, consider supporting it by:

+-   **Following** the repository to stay updated with new content.
+-   **Starring** ⭐ it to show your appreciation.

+Your support motivates me to keep improving and sharing more valuable content.
 Thank you!